kinnera20/Fetch_Take_Home/README.md

 - Python Notebook - SQL.ipynb: This notebook contains the SQL queries used to answer both closed-ended and open-ended questions posed in the assessment.
 The queries were executed using SQLite, as an alternative to working with MySQL servers due to some technical limitations.

 - Python Notebook - Visualizations.ipynb: This notebook provides visualizations that help in understanding the results of the SQL queries.
-The visualizations are designed to present the data in an accessible manner for non-technical stakeholders, allowing them to interpret the results easily.
+The visualizations are designed to present the insights in an accessible manner for non-technical stakeholders, allowing them to interpret the results easily.

-## Technical Issues Encountered
+## Technical Considerations & Alternative approaches:
 While working with the datasets and the SQL queries, I faced the following technical challenges:

-- MySQL Server & Workbench Issues: There were issues with loading large amounts of data into the MySQL server and MySQL Workbench.
-The datasets were too large to efficiently process, which limited my ability to run complex SQL queries or fully utilize the power of MySQL for large-scale data analysis.
+- MySQL Server & Workbench Issues: I ran into issues uploading the datasets into MySQL Workbench, possibly due to their large size.
+After spending considerable time trying to troubleshoot the problem, I started looking into alternatives and came up with the idea of using Jypter.

-- SQL Server Connection Issues with DAX (Power BI): Due to the technical difficulties with MySQL, I was unable to connect the SQL server to DAX (Power BI).
-This would have allowed for more dynamic and appealing visualizations, as well as the creation of an interactive dashboard.
+- SQL Server Connection Issues with DAX (Power BI): Initially, I planned on connecting SQL server to DAX within Power BI for interactive and easy-to-understand visualizations.
+However, this was not possible due to technical concerns sue to inconsistent updates in my servers .
+Exploring my next options, I settled upon using Python for accessible visualizations, forgoing the dynamic aspect.

-## Alternative Approach with Anaconda Jupyter

-Due to the above limitations, I had to use Anaconda Jupyter Notebooks to perform both SQL analysis and data visualizations.
-While this provided an alternative way to obtain the necessary results, it limited the ability to create more interactive, user-friendly dashboards that could be more appealing for stakeholders.

-## Folder Structure
+## Folder Contents:
 - cleaned_data.zip: Contains the cleaned datasets for users, transactions, and products.
 - Data_Quality_check_&_transform.ipynb: Python notebook for data cleaning and transformation.
 - SQL.ipynb: Python notebook with SQL queries for the closed-ended and open-ended questions.
 - Visualizations.ipynb: Python notebook with visualizations of the SQL query results for easy interpretation.
+- Power point:
+- word -that has drafted email

 ## Conclusion
-Despite the technical challenges, the datasets were thoroughly cleaned, SQL queries were successfully executed using SQLite, and insightful visualizations were created to help non-technical stakeholders interpret the data.
+Despite facing technical challenges, I was able to thoroughly clean the datasets, successfully execute SQL queries using SQLite, and create insightful visualizations to help non-technical stakeholders interpret the data.
 The repository offers a complete analysis pipeline, from data processing to presenting the results in a user-friendly manner.